Unlocking the Importance of Zinc in Sugarcane

 Why is Zinc Important in Sugarcane Production?

-A deficiency of zinc in sugarcane can lead to reduced growth, lower sugar content in the cane, and decreased overall yield.
-According to the Sugarcane Nutrition Manual, zinc applications to deficient soils can increase root mass, cane yield and commercial cane sugar (CCS).
-Therefore, ensuring that your sugarcane crop has access to adequate zinc nutrition is important for optimizing sugarcane growth.
+Zinc is involved in enzyme activation, carbohydrate metabolism, auxin synthesis, protein synthesis and stress tolerance.** According to the Sugarcane Nutrition Manual, zinc applications to deficient soils have been shown to support improvements in root mass, cane yield and commercial cane sugar (CCS).* Therefore, ensuring that your sugarcane crop has access to adequate zinc nutrition is important for optimising your crop potential this season.

 Why is Zinc Distribution Important?